 A website usability test requires a participant (i.e. – you, working from home) to join a study and complete a series of tasks (such as find the contact page on a website) and then answer questions to give feedback on the website.
 The test should take no longer than 20 minutes to complete.

 What will testing websites involve?

 Often the website usability tests (AKA UX or user experience testing) require the participant to give permission to have their screen recorded and sometimes allow access to their microphone and webcam during the study.
 This may concern some participants, however, you should not be concerned as long as you trust the company running the studies.
 The access to your screen, webcam, and microphone on last for the duration of the study.

 Why does my screen need to be recorded?

-The reason why screen recording, webcam and microphone access is requested is so that the user experience researcher can see exactly what you are doing and hear what you say as you progress through the study.
-This gives crucial insights which would otherwise be missed.
+The reason why screen recording, webcam, and microphone access is requested is so that the user experience researcher can see exactly what you are doing and hear what you say as you progress through the study.
+This gives crucial insights that would otherwise be missed.